Is there a kids electric scooter that's more than a toy, but is still safe enough not to scare Mom to death?

 The hand-squeeze rear brakes on a kids electric scooter work just like the brakes on most bicycles, and help the rider come to a safe stop without flipping.
 They're easy to use and intuitive for a bike-riding kid.

-Tip #3: For the money, I like the X-treme scooters.
+Tip #3: For the money, I like these Razor scooters.

 I was looking for a kids electric scooter that would be suitable for a beginner, price-wise, but safe, strong, and adequate.
-I was impressed with the X-treme scooters, although (as I said) I was initially quite skeptical about a Chinese-made product.
+I was impressed with the Razor scooters, and these are made in California.

 Tip #4: Where you buy your kids electric scooter matters.